-- The activity-state field is saved with the logical processor's activity state before the VM exit.10 See Section 23.1 for details of how events leading to a VM exit may affect the activity state. - The interruptibility-state field is saved to reflect the logical processor's interruptibility before the VM exit.
+- The activity-state field is saved with the logical processor's activity state before the VM exit.
+12 See Section 23.1 for details of how events leading to a VM exit may affect the activity state. - The interruptibility-state field is saved to reflect the logical processor's interruptibility before the VM exit.
 See Section 23.1 for details of how events leading to a VM exit may affect this state.
-VM exits that end outside system-management mode (SMM) save bit 2 (blocking by SMI) as 0 regardless of the state of such blocking before the VM exit.
+VM exits that end outside system-management mode (SMM) save bit 2 (blocking by SMI) as 0 regardless of the state of such blocking before the VM exit. - The pending debug exceptions field is saved as clear for all VM exits except the following: - A VM exit caused by an INIT signal, a machine-check exception, a system-management interrupt (SMI), or an execution of MOV to CR8 that reduces the value of the TPR shadow below that of the TPR threshold. - VM exits that are not caused by debug exceptions and that occur while there is MOV-SS blocking of debug exceptions.